-In 2020-21 two affordable housing development projects in Asheboro were approved by the North Carolina Housing Finance Agency (NCHFA) for Low Income Housing Tax Credit (LIHTC) and/or housing bond financing.
-At least one of these LIHTC projects began construction in 2022 and Project Based Vouchers (PVB) may be an alternative for these or other developments and AHA considers this a viable option to expand the supply of affordable housing.
+In 2022-23 two affordable housing development projects in Asheboro were approved by the North Carolina Housing Finance Agency (NCHFA) for Low Income Housing Tax Credit (LIHTC) and/or housing bond financing including Memorial Square and East Salsbury Apartments.
+At least one of these projects began construction in 2022 and Project Based Vouchers and/or Tenant Based Vouchers were considered an alternative for these or other developments and AHA considers this a viable option to expand the supply of affordable housing.